cbrew/chartparse/trunk/README.txt

 Some problems for the OSU class

-Required

 2.1) Why doesn't "the pigeons are punished in the green room" produce a complete parse?
 Compare "the pigeons are punished by the professors", which does.
-[easy if you look carefully at the grammar: 10pts]

-2.2) Implement and test the top-down chart parser described in the lecture slides and in chapter 13 of J&M. Measure its performance relative to the
-    bottom-up implementation that I provide.
+2.2) Implement and test the top-down chart parser described in the lecture slides and in chapter 13 of J&M. Measure its performance relative to the bottom-up implementation that I provide.
 Here performance is measured in the following way:

     - your implementation must be correct and complete.
 That is, it must produce all the edges that are necessary in order to build the correct parses for each sentence.
 Remember that some of the sentences the grammar can generate are ambiguous, so having all the edges for just one parse may not be enough.
    - if an implementation is correct (the bottom up parser is), the fewer edges the better,

-[will take effort, thought and understanding: 50pts for implementation, 20pts for measuring performance at all, 10pts for devising good probe sentences.
-5pt bonus if you do something we think is clever.]
+[A solution is in the code provided with the parser]

 2.3)  Adjust the interface to the Rules and Chart classes so that the grammar can be read from a text file rather than being hard-coded
 [easy, 10 pts]